truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $log.log( strCatcher.cssAttrDescs().BACKGROUNDCOLOR );
 ```
 ###_**=== valMod ===**_ ![Property][prop]
 The `valMod` service contains a collection of methods that modify or separate values or fix values that was not in correct format.
-To access any of the specific valMod methods just call valMod (remember to also add it to the top of the controller) envoking the method one is after.
+To access any of the specific valMod methods just call valMod (remember to also add it to the top of the controller) evoking the method one is after.

 ####**valMod.METHOD(PARAMETERS)**